FraLaz1971/hellobye/README.md

 cannot be modified easily by hand from a developer/system-manager.
-The program hello.c will compile on an executable file named hello in unix-like OS / environments like GNU/Linux, Darwin/MacOS, BSD, UNIX, android, ... (the same for bye.c) and to hello.exe and bye.exe in Microsoft Win / MS-DOS - like environments like MS Windows, WINE, ReactOS, FreeDOS, MS Win msys2, MinGW, ...
+The program hello.c will compile on an executable file named hello in unix-like OS / environments like GNU/Linux, Darwin/MacOS, BSD, UNIX, android, ... and to hello.exe and the same for bye.c to bye.exe in Microsoft Win / MS-DOS - like environments like MS Windows, WINE, ReactOS, FreeDOS, MS Win msys2, MinGW, ... .
-(the same to bye.exe on Win-like).
 It also contain hellobye.sh, a [POSIX](https://en.wikipedia.org/wiki/POSIX) shell script that uses both the produced executables.
 ## How to use the examples